Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Experiments

-\textbf{Hierarchical Termination Mechanism.} Videos compressed at higher QPs exhibit more severe degradations, requiring more artifact reduction stages for effective enhancement.
-The hierarchical termination mechanism adapts computational complexity based on estimated degradation levels.
-As shown in Table~\ref{tab:ablation}, the results on the second row indicate that inference time increases with QP for models using hierarchical termination mechanism.
+\textbf{Sequential Inference Strategy.} Videos compressed at higher QPs exhibit more severe degradations, requiring more artifact reduction stages for effective enhancement.
+The sequential inference strategy adapts computational complexity based on estimated degradation levels.
+As shown in Table~\ref{tab:ablation}, the results on the second row indicate that inference time increases with QP for models using sequential inference strategy.
 For instance, inference time at QP37 is 17\% less than that at QP42 (1.0 h vs. 1.2 h).
-By employing the hierarchical termination mechanism, the inference time have been reduced across QP22, QP27, QP32, and QP37.
+By employing the sequential inference strategy, the inference time have been reduced across QP22, QP27, QP32, and QP37.
 For example, inference time is halved (1.2 h to 0.6 h) at QP22.
-In terms of enhancement performance, PSNR and SSIM vary slightly after applying the strategy, with -0.002 dB in PSNR and -0.006 in SSIM averagely.
-Specifically, for PSNR, improvements of 0.04 dB and 0.03 dB are observed at QP32 and QP37, respectively, while a 0.08 dB drop occurs at QP22.
-For SSIM, gains of 0.02 and 0.04 are achieved at QP32 and QP37, respectively, with a 0.03 decrease at QP22.
-The above results confirm that the hierarchical termination mechanism can effectively reduce inference time without notably compromising enhancement performance.
+In terms of enhancement performance, slight degradation is observed only under low compression levels after applying this strategy.
+Specifically, in terms of PSNR, improvements of 0.04 dB and 0.03 dB are achieved at QP32 and QP37, respectively, while a drop of 0.08 dB is observed at QP22.
+This is because lightly compressed videos already possess relatively high PSNR and SSIM values, leaving limited room for further improvement.
+These results demonstrate that our model strikes a balance between enhancement performance and inference time, if the sequential inference strategy is removed, the additional PSNR gain is marginal, while the inference time is substantially reduced.

+\textbf{Adaptive Computation Mechanism.} To further evaluate the effectiveness of the proposed Sequential Inference Strategy, we compare it with two additional adaptive computation mechanisms on the RaceHorses (416$\times$240) sequence, as shown in Table~\ref{tab:exit_strategy_comparison}.
+The first one is an IQA-based strategy inspired by RBQE, where the intermediate enhanced result after each artifact reduction stage is evaluated by an IQA module, and the enhancement process is terminated once the IQA score satisfies a predefined threshold.
+We test two threshold settings, i.e., $T_Q=0.90$ and $T_Q=0.85$, to analyze their influence on enhancement performance and inference cost.
+The second one is a learnable-gate strategy, where a lightweight gating branch is inserted after each artifact reduction stage to predict whether the current inference process should continue or stop.
+During inference, the stopping stage is determined by the gate output instead of being directly fixed by the predicted degradation level.